jiwnchoi/VANAS/README.md

-# Neural Architecture Search Benchmark Visualizaer for Web
+# VANAS: A Visual Analytics System for Neural Architecture Search